 While I am mostly going to discuss this under the time of the Trump Presidency, let me be clear, this is an issue with both sides of the political spectrum.
-Regardless, this form of news reporting highlights to issue with a free press ruled by the political ideologies of their executives.
+Regardless, this form of news reporting highlights the issue with a free press ruled by the political ideologies of their executives.
 The irony is that while Fox News is most often highlighted as the example of political bias in the media, MSNBC and CNN are also just as culpable.

 There is a lot of issues with the media; relying on anonymous sources without corroboration, rushing to report a story first without verifying facts, making themselves a part of the new, etc. And I’ll briefly discuss each of them in some fashion, but one of the biggest problems I have is cherry picking comments of an individual to drive a specific opinion that meets their agenda.
 And we have seen so much of it during the Trump Presidency.
 And the problem is that some of these comments stick around to become major issues even after they have been proven as false.
 These false narratives are used to smear Trump in liberal media sources to show him as a racist or xenophobic or as incompetent.
 Its an unfair practice that was even recently called out by Dr. Fauci during a presser.